 Recruiters can sometimes be a good source of information.
 Inquiring with several will often help you find out what is exactly needed to teach in that country.
 Requirements frequently change in some places and they can be a good source of what's current.
 However, I do not necessarily recommend using a recruiter to find a job.

 Make a resume for teaching ESL.
 Here you want to typically simplify your resume and cater it to teaching.
 Put the related info on top and if you don't have any experience find a way to relate what you have done to teaching.
-For more info and a complete example of an ESL resume with a cover letter, resume, and reference letters get The Starters Guide or the Ebook.
+For more info and a complete example of an ESL resume with a cover letter, resume, and reference letters get The Starters Guide or the course.

 4. Prepare Documents